What is Kinship Care?

 - kinship ties to a child

-- the ability to care for a child and make him or her feel wanted and loved
+- the ability to care for a child and make them feel wanted and loved

 - a commitment to the child’s emotional and individual development needs